alibaba/funcraft/README.md

 };
 ```

-Next we configure related services.
+Then Let's configure related services.
 Create a template.yml file in the project root directory:

 ```
 ROSTemplateFormatVersion: '2015-09-01'